 I love the look of winter.
 I think snow and ice are great inspirations for creating beautiful tablescapes.
 So that’s what inspired me to create this winter wonderland table decor for my dining room.

 After all the Christmas trees have been taken down and the holiday lights have been put away, it seems like the house is a little bare.
-So we decided to come up with some winter tablescapes, apres-ski ideas and winter bar decor to spruce up the place a bit.
-You can find the links to all of the other bloggers’ fabulous ideas at the bottom of the page.

 Now if you know me, you know that winter and I are not best buds.
 In fact, I moved from Canada to South Florida (and now live in South Carolina) to escape those Canadian winters.

 Which is why, I made this chalkboard sign and hung it above the buffet in my dining area.
 I think it sums up my feelings about snow and winter, perfectly!